 - Who will be responsible for user identity management?

 There are more questions, but they depend on the unique aspects of your business.
 To build a secure network your company must have the correct operations and IT environment in place.
-Contact an Aldridge representative today to learn more about how we can align technology to your business goals.
+Learn more about how our IT Outsourcing services can align technology to your business goals.